nicklamiller/rs_take_home/README.md

     pip install git+https://github.com/nicklamiller/rs_take_home.git

+This package uses Pyspark, so one needs to have [Java](https://www.oracle.com/java/technologies/downloads/#java8-linux) also installed in their environment/on their machine.
 Then all one needs to do is import `get_association_counts` and supply filepaths to data (and optionally custom queries).
 If you don't have the data readily available feel free to run these commands to get the data locally:

     mkdir data
     curl -o "data/example_associations.csv" https://raw.githubusercontent.com/nicklamiller/rs_take_home/main/data/example_associations.csv